(C) 2013, G. Forrest Cook

 Your author has made many successful PSK31, PSK63 and Olivia contacts with this circuit.
 It is a good idea to request signal to noise and modulation data from the remote station to make sure everything is aligned correctly.
 The interface has also been used for monitoring JT65 signals with success.

 The interface has also been used to send and receive SSTV signals using QSSTV.
 Unlike PSK31, SSTV operation usually requires the operator to switch the input select switch between PC and Mic in order to use both voice and SSTV.
-The PC/Mic select switch allows for this type of operation.
+The PC/Mic select switch makes this type of operation easy.

 Some users may want to generate a CW keying signal for operating the transceiver's key line.
-This can be done with another voltage doubler/MOSFET circuit or with a level shifter circuit between the PC's serial or parallel port and the keying line.
-The Fldigi documentation explains why CW keying that is driven by an audio tone may produce better timing results than serial port handshake line keying.
+This method generally produces a cleaner CW signal than sending a keyed audio signal through an SSB modulation system.
+Direct CW keying can be performed with an additional voltage doubler/MOSFET circuit or with a level shifter/current amplifier circuit between the PC's serial or parallel port and the keying line.
+The Fldigi documentation mentions that CW keying which is driven by an audio tone may produce better timing results than keying via a serial/parallel port handshake line.

 Back to FC's Ham Radio Circuits page.